 Forecast of Finances

-This is possibly the most important part of your business plan, especially if you are using it for funding or to get assignments.
-Investors (or creditors) will also use this for a clear picture of what to expect from you.
+A balance sheet is possibly the most important part of your business plan for insurance carriers, especially if you are using it for funding or to get assignments.
+Investors (or creditors) will also use this for a clear picture of what to expect from your business plan.

 Make sure the amount of money you're requesting matches the itemized projections in your business plan.